Some pictures on this page can be enlarged,

 is a scan of the tatty dust cover of my second edition of this book.

-the first Edition sadly has no cover.
+The first Edition sadly has no cover.
 Both signed by the author of course.

 'It is the story of every yachtsman's 'Dream ship' from the four tonner that